Lebanese Second Division: History

 Salam Achrafieh won the inaugural edition of the Second Division, in 1933–34, after beating Ararad 2–0 in the final.
 There was no promotion or relegation system at the time, so Salam Achrafieh remained in the Second Division.
 In April 1935, Second Division clubs requested a promotion system to be implemented.
 It was proposed that, at the end of the season, every Second Division team that wanted to be promoted to the First Division had to play against three teams from the First Division, one match each, winning all three.
 The teams from the First Division had to have at least seven players from their previous season's squad.

 Clubs

 Champions

 The following is a list of Lebanese Second Division champions.

-2020–21 season
+2024–25 season

-The following 12 clubs are competing in the Lebanese Second Division during the current 2021–22 season.
+The following 12 clubs competed in the Lebanese Second Division during the 2024–25 season.

 Media coverage

 In 2019, Mycujoo stream a selection of Lebanese Second Division games weekly.
-In October 2022, the LFA and FIFA signed an agreement to broadcast all matches in the Lebanese Second Division, Lebanese Super Cup and Lebanese Women's Football League through the FIFA+ platform, and some Lebanese Premier League games.
+In October 2022, the LFA and FIFA signed an agreement to broadcast all matches in the Lebanese Second Division, Lebanese Super Cup and Lebanese Women's Football League, and some Lebanese Premier League, games through the FIFA+ platform.